godfrey0/Resume/README.md

 Professional Certificate in Human and Automated Managerial Skills 2021
 - courses completed:
+- Meaning to Mindsets
+- Positivity and Wellbeing
+- Support and Service
+- How to Critically reason with Data on Microsoft Excel
+- The Fundamentals of Algorithm Design and the Politics of Algorithms
-- Through five courses aimed at developing and enriching both the learner’s mind and heart - edX
+- The 5 courses aimed at developing and enriching both the learner’s mind and heart - edX
 - courses completed: